cprivitere/terraform-gcpartner-anthos-baremetal/DEMO.md

 kubectl get ingress open-webui
 ```

+- You may need to wait a while for the ingress to be ready, just wait until the Address field has an IP address in it.

-- Open a web browser and go to http://IPADDRESSFROMLASTSTEP
+- Open a web browser and go to that IP address, using normal http (no https): http://IPADDRESSFROMLASTSTEP

+- It may say no route to upstream while the webui is starting up, just keep refreshing until it works

 - Go to settings->Connections edit the ollama url and remove the /api at the end